3 Tips For Crushing Your Comedy Pitch

 Comedy has always been one of the toughest genres to write.
 Not just because trying to translate funny from page to screen is ridiculously difficult, but because in Hollywood, comedy is always looked at as a box office gamble.
-Even a modest success like the recent Blockers (a very good, very funny movie) feels like a major achievement in a landscape where humor is an afterthought compared to international potential.
+Even a modest success like Blockers (a very good, very funny movie) feels like a major achievement in a landscape where humor is an afterthought compared to international potential.
 Meanwhile, when a comedy like Game Night ends up grossing over $100 million worldwide, it’s nothing short of a mini-miracle.

 But fear not ye noble comedy scribes.
 Writing a successful comedy is possible, if not daunting.
 There are tips one can glean by examining the biggest comedy sales of the past few years.
 Follow these steps, and you too can crush your comedy pitch.

 Comedy is such a broad distinction because it encompasses so many different styles.
 Half the movies that come out of Sundance every year could be called “comedies,” regardless of how funny they are.
 This isn’t to say that you shouldn’t write smaller, quirkier comedies, or that there aren’t great indie comedies which come out every year.
 However, those movies are usually passion projects, often independently financed and sold later once they’ve got some buzz.
 If you want to write a comedy that’ll sell, as in sell to a major studio for a large sum of money, you’ve got to think big.